-Lord Grey Academy is an inclusive and caring school.
+Lord Grey Academy is an inclusive and caring academy.
 It is therefore important to us that we work with families to ensure all students reach their potential.
-High expectations and consistency of progress and achievement for all students is embedded throughout our school, irrespective of gender, race, culture or socio-economic background.
+High expectations and consistency of progress and achievement for all students is embedded throughout our academy, irrespective of gender, race, culture or socio-economic background.
 This is further enhanced by ensuring Pupil Premium is used to maximum effect.

-Pupil Premium was introduced in April 2011 and is allocated to students who are in one of the following categories: Students Looked After; students who are currently eligible for Free School Meals; students who are within a service family and those students who have received Free School Meals in the last six years (Ever 6 children).
-Since April 2014, Pupil Premium Plus has come into effect whereby children adopted from care, or those children who have left care under Special Guardianship order since December 2005, also now receive funds.
+Pupil Premium was introduced in April 2011 and is allocated to students who are in one of the following categories: Children Looked After; those who are currently eligible for Free School Meals; those who are within a service family and those who have received Free School Meals in the last six years (Ever 6 children).
+Since April 2014, Pupil Premium Plus has come into effect whereby children adopted from care, or children who have left care under Special Guardianship order since December 2005, also now receive funds.

-From April 2014, the allocated money for Pupil Premium students is as follows: Children Looked After and those on Pupil Premium Plus receive £1900 a year; military children are allocated £300 a year and all other Pupil Premium children receive £935 a year.
-Students with Special Educational Needs, who are also Pupil Premium students, will therefore receive these funds, which will be used by the school to maximise and benefit each pupil on an individual basis bespoke to meeting their needs.
+The allocated money for Pupil Premium students is as follows: Children Looked After and those on Pupil Premium Plus receive £2300 a year; children from service families are allocated £300 a year and all other Pupil Premium children receive £935 a year.
+Students with Special Educational Needs, who are also eligible for Pupil Premium, will therefore receive these funds, which will be used by the academy to maximise and benefit each student on an individual basis bespoke to meeting their needs.